jamesr1775/gamer-gifts-elixir/Testing.md

 ##### Checkout Success Functionality
 - When the continue shopping button is pressed, it should take the user back to the products page.
+- An email should be sent with the order information.

+#### Profile Tests
+- A form with the users details is present on the home page.
+- If the user made an order and clicked the save info, then this form is prefilled with the users saved information.
+- The user can update their information easily with the form.
+- The order history is presented to the user at the bottom of the profile page in a table.
+- Clicking an order number will bring up the order details page.

 #### Further Testing
+- I asked friends and family to test and interact with the site on their own devices which included ipads, iphones and samsung phones.
+- Tested myself on physical devices laptop, desktop, ipad, samsung phone, iphone.

 ### Bugs and Issues Resolved
 - Having trouble with content appearing over/under the footer, found some information that helped from [stackoverflow](https://stackoverflow.com/questions/19330611/fixed-footer-in-bootstrap) where I was suggested to use 70 or 100vh for the content block.